-Nissan seeks to maintain a long-term, open and constructive relationship with national tax authorities by proactively engaging with them, as well as other governmental and relevant industry bodies directly and indirectly.
+Nissan seeks to maintain a long-term, open and constructive relationship with national tax authorities by proactively engaging with them, as well as other governmental and relevant industry bodies, directly and indirectly.
 First, Nissan strives to develop cooperative relationships with tax authorities through regular meetings and partnership programs.
-Nissan has ongoing communication with tax authorities including, where applicable, use of advance rulings and advanced pricing agreements (APAs).
+Nissan has ongoing communication with tax authorities including, where applicable, use of advance rulings and Advanced Pricing Agreements (APAs).
 Nissan engages in APAs with tax authorities to obtain certainty regarding transfer pricing for intercompany transactions.

-Then, Nissan regularly engages with policy makers to support the development of tax rules and regulations based on sound tax policy principles.
-Nissan also provides input to industry groups and international economic organizations, such as the Tax Executives Institute (TEI) and the business at OECD.
+Nissan regularly engages with policy makers to support the development of tax rules and regulations based on sound tax policy principles.
+Nissan also provides input to industry groups and international economic organizations, such as the Tax Executives Institute (TEI) and the Business and Industry Advisory Committee to the OECD.
 As a Japanese automaker, Nissan is a member of Keidanren, one of Japan's major private sector business associations and also part of the Japan Automobile Manufacturers Association (JAMA).

 Finally, Nissan's Investors Relations Department engages with the Global Tax Department each time there is a question from stakeholders related to tax topics.
-The Tax team will assist so that the information is provided in a satisfactory way.
+The Tax Department will ensure that such questions are answered in a satisfactory way.